 Advancing a Treaty on Crimes Against Humanity

-Eighty years after the Nuremberg Trials laid the foundation for modern international criminal law, there is still no global treaty solely dedicated to the prevention and punishment of crimes against humanity.
-That may soon change.
-In November 2024, the United Nations Sixth Committee adopted a resolution advancing negotiations on a draft Crimes Against Humanity Treaty.
+Eighty years ago, the Nuremberg Trials laid the foundation for modern international criminal law.
+Yet despite this legacy, there remains no standalone global treaty dedicated to the prevention and punishment of crimes against humanity.
+That gap is finally being addressed: in December 2024, the United Nations launched the process for diplomatic negotiation of a draft convention on crimes against humanity into formal negotiations, marking a pivotal moment in the evolution of international criminal accountability.

 Speakers